Gibberlings3/modhub/README.md

 # For mod authors
 If you want the package detection to work, make sure you attach packages to the Github release and mind these patterns:
- * a windows package name should end with "exe"
+ * a windows exe package name should end with "exe"
+ * a windows zip package name should start with "win" and end with "zip"
  * a linux package name should start with "lin"
  * an osx package name should start with "osx"